Nursing Home Abuse

 Causes Of Nursing Home Abuse

 Residents in elder care facilities aren’t as strong as they used to be.
 Many residents are unable to care for themselves.
-Sadly, there are people out there that prey on the vulnerable and defenseless.
+Sadly, there are people out there who prey on the vulnerable and defenseless.
 Other times, improper training can lead staff to lash out in abusive ways.

 Neglect is another form of nursing home abuse.
 Typically, neglect happens because of insufficient staffing.
 But, poor training or lack of procedure can also cause gaps in care.